bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-combinatorics.md

 At this speed, ten notes per second, it would take you more than a day and a half of uninterrupted listening to reach Beethoven's notes.
 I like it.
 I think it sounds very meditative.
 Very *swoopey*.

 Turning voicings into numbers has afforded us the opportunity to be disorderly, rather than orderly, snakes.
-We can use a non-repeating random number generator[^4] to erratically jump around, but still visit each and every voicing.
+We can use a non-repeating random number generator[^4] to erratically jump around, but still visit each and every voicing no more than once.
 I'm not sure if there's any telling when you'll hit E4, F4, G#4, A4, but it's in there.
 To hear all the voicings, to make sure you hear Beethoven's, would take over five days and sixteen hours.

 <figure id="string-quartet-random-initial">
   <audio class="w-full" src="/content/posts/crossing-paths-with-combinatorics/assets/audio/string-quartet-random.ogg" controls></audio>